rsdn/CodeJam/PerfTests/README.md

 ## Contributing

-Nothing special, use common [CONTRIBUTING guide](../CONTRIBUTING.md) for CodeJam project.
+Nothing special, use common [CONTRIBUTING guide](../CONTRIBUTING.md) for the CodeJam project.

 **WANTED: REWRITERS!**

-As you may have mention, I'm not native English speaker and my texts are... weird.
-If you hate them as much as I do and you want to improve them - you're welcome!
+As you may have mention, I'm not native English speaker and docs sometimes are... weird.
+If you dislike the texts as much as I do and you want to improve them - you're welcome!

 All documentation files are [here](https://github.com/rsdn/CodeJam/tree/master/PerfTests/Docs).
-Feel free to do PR or just download, edit and attach files into [new issue](https://github.com/rsdn/CodeJam/issues).
+Feel free to do PR or just [create an issue](https://github.com/rsdn/CodeJam/issues) (to notify you're fixing the document), download, edit and attach fixed file(s) into issue.